Evergreen 1 and Evergreen 2 (supported by European Structural Investment Funds)

 Under Priority 1a, Evergreen 2 will develop, retain and exploit excellence in GM’s Science / technology / Innovation assets, through investment in the appropriate volume, specification and flexibility of commercial floor-space.
 This will include investment in the development of new sites, the remediation and redevelopment of brownfield and the development / refurbishment of commercial floorspace.
 Under Priority 4b, the aim will be to promote increased energy efficiency in particular in SMEs.
 The Investment Priority presents an opportunity to use ERDF resources to support improvements in the buildings.
 This includes energy efficient new buildings as well as deep renovations of existing buildings.

-The North West Evergreen Fund is managed by CBRE provides debt funding for commercial property and regeneration projects between £1m and £15m.
-The Fund is now in its third investment phase and is open for applications.
+The Evergreen Funds are managed by CBRE who provides debt funding for commercial property and regeneration projects between £1m and £15m.
+The Fund is open for applications.
 Specific areas of focus include office, industrial, research and innovation and carbon efficiency projects.

 Projects will need to satisfy a number of eligibility criteria including: